At a Glance

 - Student-facing slides

-- Recommended videos for exploring this topic
+- Recommended resources for exploring this topic

 Respond to the following questions in your journal:

 - Think of a time that someone made an unfair assumption about you.
 What was the assumption?
 How did it make you feel?

 - Was the assumption linked to any stereotypes about groups that you belong to?
 If so, how?

 Watch the Secret Life of Muslims video Ahmed Ahmed: An American-Muslim comedian on being typecast as a terrorist.

 - According to Ahmed Ahmed, how are Muslims and Arabs stereotyped in movies?

 - How do these negative stereotypes make Ahmed Ahmed feel?
 What impact did these stereotypes have on his career?

 - How do you think these stereotypes might affect the way people think about Muslims or Arabs?